tjreagan/odin-recipes/README.md

 # odin-recipes
-simple website for recipes to pracitce html
+simple website for recipes to practice html